jvns/rbspy-docs/content/using-rbspy.md

 On Linux, it uses the `process_vm_readv` system call, which lets you read memory from any other running process.

-## Doesn't not pausing the Ruby process cause errors?

-Yep!

-rbspy does not stop your Ruby processes to collect information about what it's doing.
-This is for both performance reasons and general production-safety reasons -- only **reading** from your Ruby processes and not altering them in any way means that rbspy is safer to run on production Ruby applications. rbspy does not use ptrace or signals.

-This means that sometimes rbspy will try to read a stack trace out of a Ruby process, there will be a race, and the memory of that process will temporarily be in an invalid state which means rbspy can't collect its stack. `rbspy record` handles this by just dropping that stack trace and trying again later.

 ## How does rbspy handle threads?